C. Joseph Vijay: Wealth and earnings

+Tax litigation

+In 2015, the Income Tax Department conducted a search at actor Vijay's premises, leading to the disclosure of an additional ₹15 crore in income for the financial year 2015–16 including the payments related to the movie Puli.
+Although Vijay paid tax on the disclosed amount, the department later imposed a penalty of ₹1.5 crore under Section 271AAB(1) of the Income Tax Act, stating the disclosure was made only after the search.
+Vijay challenged the penalty before the Madras High Court in 2022, arguing that the penalty proceedings were time-barred.
+The Income Tax Department opposed the petition, maintaining the penalty was valid.
+As of 2025, the matter remains pending, with interim protection granted against recovery of the penalty.

 On 5 February 2020, the Income Tax Department raided Vijay's residence in Chennai on potential tax evasion and his investments in immovable properties.
 Later, the officials stated that nothing significant was found during the raid.
-On 13 July 2021, the Madras High Court dismissed a writ petition filed by Vijay in 2012 seeking exemption of the Entry Tax for his Rolls-Royce Ghost car that was imported from the United Kingdom and imposed a fine of ₹1 lakh.
+On 13 July 2021, the Madras High Court dismissed a writ petition filed by Vijay in 2012 seeking exemption of the Entry Tax for his Rolls-Royce Ghost car that was imported from the United Kingdom and imposed a fine of ₹0.1 million.
 On 27 July 2021, a two-judge bench of Madras High court stayed the earlier order.
 On 25 January 2022, the court dismissed the critical statements made by the earlier judge and on 15 July 2022, the court declared that no fine shall be imposed.